 Cirqle builds a Package Reuse Platform

 Partner for: Reverse Logistics Packaging & Recycling, Track & Trace

 Danish startup Cirqle works on a circular economy platform to eliminate single-use packaging in the food and beverage industry.
 The startup offers track and trace solutions for packages as well as collaborates with washing facilities to clean and reuse bottles and containers.
 Cirqle also facilitates the delivery and return of packaging to ensure package circulation.
 Apart from the platform, the startup provides Simple Feast, a plant-based, trackable, and reusable meal kit.

 Green Gen Technologies is a French startup that designs and develops plant fiber-based eco-friendly bottles for beverages.
 The startup combines plant-based fibers from flax, hemp, or bamboo with bio-sourced resins to obtain a durable biocomposite material.
 The resulting product, Green Gen Bottle, is biodegradable, lightweight, and also has a unique aesthetic design.
 In addition, the startup locally sources the raw materials required for bottle production to limit the carbon emissions due to transportation.

 Eco Six Pack Ring (E6PR) provides Eco-Friendly Beer Packaging

 Partner for: Compostable & Biodegradable Packaging

-US-based startup Eco Six Pack Ring produces six-pack rings for beverage packaging.
+Mexico-based startup Eco Six Pack Ring produces six-pack rings for beverage packaging.
 The startup’s eco-friendly product is made from compostable plant fibers derived from agricultural byproduct waste.
 E6PR rings are biobased, non-toxic, and have proven efficiency comparable to their plastic counterparts.
 It also ensures zero waste disposal by enabling composting or fertilizing, post usage.